Esri/idp/Documentation/OpenID/Azure AD.md

       - For Let new members join, select Automatically.
 Joining via invitations is currently unsupported for Azure Entra ID.
       - For Provider scopes/permissions, enter the value: openid profile email.
       - Enable the option: Send access token in header.
       - For ArGIS username field\claim name, enter preferred_username.
+You may also choose to use any other id_token attribute of your choice, such as email.

 ![ArcGIS-OIDC-params](https://github.com/Esri/idp/assets/51384051/aa51e4ad-7e57-40a1-be0b-2fb0b7ec190e)